All About German Shepherd Dog Breed | Training | Puppy | Food | Care |

 The reason for this disparity in the reported lifespan of the German shepherd seems to be largely down to differences in living conditions.

-What is the Average Life Expectancy of German shepherd?
+What is the Average Life Expectancy of a German Shepherd?

 The life expectancy of a German shepherd is relatively long.